ledgersmb/ledgersmb-dev-docker/README.md

 Details about each step appear below the script.

 This Quick Start shell script has been tested on Ubuntu 22.04, Debian 11.4, and Fedora 36.
+Although we had several problems getting Fedora and Docker to cooperate.

 ```sh
 #!/bin/bash